Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 Yule Folklore: The Real Spooky Season?

-While spooky season is traditionally seen as being purely a Halloween thing.
+While spooky season is traditionally seen as being a purely Halloween thing.

 The winter period is brimming with ghosts, goblins and ghouls.